pydy/pydy/CONTRIBUTING.md

 - [ ] Is this change documented in the [Release Notes]?
 - [ ] Have all reviewer comments been addressed?

-It should be pasted in the top most comment block of the pull request and any non-relevant questions can be removed.
+This checklist should be pasted in the top most comment block of the pull request.
+It is then the duty of reviewers to check off the items as they are completed.
+If any questions are not relevant to your particular pull request, a reviewer will simply check it off as done.

 [pylint]: http://www.pylint.org
 [numpydoc format]: https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt